 Parrot Playlist

-Current Biology confirms that parrots can process the sound of music.
-They also spontaneously move to music, meaning they can dance.
-A study by Dr. Franck Péron found that Parrots seem to enjoy:
+Current Biology found that parrots can process the sound of music and spontaneously move to it, meaning they can dance.

-- Pop music.
+• Pop music.

-- Rock music.
+• Rock music.

-- Folk music.
+• Folk music.

-- Classical music.
+• Classical music.

 Signs A Baby Parrot Is Sick

-- Poor feather quality.
+• Poor feather quality.

-- Unusually fluffed feathers.
+• Unusually fluffed feathers.

-- Changes in appetite or eating habits.
+• Changes in appetite or eating habits.

-- Changes to drinking habits; drinking more or less often.
+• Changes to drinking habits (drinking more or less often).

-- Weakness and lethargy.
+• Weakness and lethargy.

-- The crop isn’t emptying.
+• The crop isn’t emptying.

-- The crop isn’t getting full.
+• The crop isn’t getting full.

-- Vomiting.
+• Vomiting.

-- Drooped wings.
+• Drooped wings.

-- Refusal to move.
+• Refusal to move.

-- Increased sleeping.
+• Increased sleeping.

-- Inactivity.
+• Inactivity.

-- Depression.
+• Depression.

-- Bleeding or signs of injury.
+• Bleeding or signs of injury.

 When Can Baby Parrots Leave Their Mother?

-Some breeders prefer to wait until 12 weeks before allowing a baby parrot to go to its new home.
+Some breeders prefer to wait 12 weeks before allowing a baby parrot to go to its new home.

 Why Is My Baby Parrot Shaking?